robocon-sunway/arduino-workshop/src/basics.md

         ---
         ### But it sounds difficult....

-        There is a technique one can use to help solving completx problem and instruct a computer accordingly...
+        There is a technique one can use to help solving complex problem and instruct a computer accordingly...
         ---
         ## Computational Thinking